 There are two important points about the study that the Times didn’t cover.

 Important information that people really needed to receive from the study wasn’t given much attention, if any, in the news.
-I wrote this blog post hoping to prevent unnecessary misconceptions about weight loss, and to publicize what I think are the most important take-home messages from the study.
+I wrote this blog post hoping to prevent unnecessary misconceptions about weight loss, and to tell you what I think are the most important take-home messages from the study:

-Point 1: If you’re not morbidly obese, the results of this study don’t directly pertain to you.
+Point 1: If you’re not morbidly obese, the results of this study don’t apply to you.

 Research results technically apply to the kinds of subjects that the research examines.
 The Biggest Loser participants in this study were morbidly obese, with an average BMI of 49 (±10) (2).